 She contrasts her work with some contemporary art which can tend to be somewhat nihilistic, avoids beauty and seems to deliberately put the viewer off or leave them feeling sad, depressed or confused.

 She argues that whilst the genius of the modern world has produced life transforming scientific breakthroughs, it has also lost meaning.
-Libraries can be filled with statistics about psychology and physiology, information is amassed regarding the causes and effects of conflict and climate change but at the same time the meaning and value of the individual human and our place in history and the cosmos is lost.
+Libraries can be filled with statistics, information amassed, but at the same time the meaning and value of the individual human and our place in history and the cosmos is lost.
 Her art is a small attempt to champion the work of imagination and intuition that she believes is intrinsic to the well-being of the human soul that has been numbed by a mechanistic and often cynical world view.